Piseinotecus

 Piseinotecus is a genus of sea slugs, aeolid nudibranchs, marine gastropod mollusks in the family Piseinotecidae.

 Etymology

 The name Piseinotecus comes from the Portuguese sentence "pisei no Teco" (I stepped onto Teco).
 Teco was the name of a dog of the zoologists Ernst Marcus and Eveline Du Bois-Reymond Marcus.
 While they were looking for a name for the genus, their friend, the zoologist Diva Diniz Corrêa, was visiting them and stated the sentence while coming down the stairs to announce that she had accidentally stepped onto their dog.

 Species

-Species in the genus Piseinotecus include:
+Species in the genus Piseinotecus currently include: